ekoindia/eko-website/src/grievance.md

 ## Customer Grievance Policy

-In today's competitive era and constantly evolving business, we at Eko India Financial Services Pvt.
-Ltd. ('Company') take pride in keeping our customers at the centre of all our strategies and initiatives, and are committed to deliver best in class customer service to all our existing and new customers at all times.
+In today's competitive era and constantly evolving business, we at **{{ website.company_detailed_legal_name }}** _('Company')_ take pride in keeping our customers at the centre of all our strategies and initiatives, and are committed to deliver best in class customer service to all our existing and new customers at all times.

 As a service organization we promote "Excellence in Delivery" and hence feedback from our valued customers forms an integral part of all decisions taken by the Company.
 The feedback provided by our customers is treated as an asset to the Company, evaluated and customized to improve our products and services.